privacyguides/privacyguides.org/docs/ai-chat.md

 DuckDuckGo give you access to open-weights models from Meta and Mistral, as well as proprietary models from Anthropic and OpenAI.
 To protect your IP adress and prevent fingerprinting, DuckDuckGo proxies your chats through their servers.
 Duck also has agreements with the third-party providers they use guaranteeing that they will not use your data for training AI models.
 Proprietary model providers can keep a chat history for up to 30 days.
 For open-weights model, Duck uses the together.ai AI cloud platform, and has disabled history for those chats.

-It is available directly on [DuckDuckGo](https://duckduckgo.com) or [duck.ai](https://duck.ai).
-It is also available on DDG's onion site.
+It is available directly on [DuckDuckGo](https://duckduckgo.com), [duck.ai](https://duck.ai) or [DuckDuckGo onion site](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/chat).

 <div class="admonition danger" markdown>
 <p class="admonition-title">Proprietary Model Providers Retain Your Chats</p>
-We advise against using proprietary models from Anthropic or OpenAI because those providers keep chat historyfor up to 30 days.
+We advise against using proprietary models from Anthropic or OpenAI because those providers keep a chat history for up to 30 days.
 </div>
 <div class="admonition warning" markdown>
 <p class="admonition-title">DuckDuckGo Doesn't Self-Host Open Models</p>